 - Aging.
 The incidence of diverticulitis increases with age.

 - Obesity.
 Being seriously overweight increases your odds of developing diverticulitis.
-Morbid obesity may increase your risk of needing more-invasive treatments for diverticulitis.

 - Smoking.
 People who smoke cigarettes are more likely than nonsmokers to experience diverticulitis.